nikitavoloboev/data/docs/travel/visited/united-kingdom.md

 # United Kingdom

 London and Edinburgh are few of my favorite cities I've been in.

-Might move to UK again at some point and work towards getting a UK passport.
+Still find it strange that UK left [EU](europe.md) but maybe they will [change their mind in future](https://twitter.com/DanielLambert29/status/1532991072158220288).

 ## London